pykeen/pykeen/CONTRIBUTING.md

 ## Have a Question or Suggestion?

 Same drill!
-Submit an issue and we'll have a nice conversation in the thread.
+Submit an issue, and we'll have a nice conversation in the thread.

 ## Code Contribution